Better Deal for Animals

-Brexit presents a key test of the government’s ambition to be ‘a world leader on animal welfare’.
-43 of the leading animal protection groups in the UK have joined forces to campaign for a strong law that recognises animal sentience, and creates a duty for Government to consider animals’ welfare needs in its decision-making.
+The Government has committed to using Brexit to make the UK ‘a world leader on animal welfare’.
+Over 50 of the leading animal protection groups in the UK have joined forces to campaign for a strong law that recognises animal sentience, and creates a duty for Government to consider animals’ welfare needs in its decision-making.

 Under European Union law, animals are recognised as sentient beings whose welfare must be protected.
-As we leave the EU, animals in the UK will lose that legal protection.
-We are lobbying government for a new Animal Sentience Act to ensure continued legal safeguards for animals, and creation of an independent animal welfare commission to advise Ministers on discharging their duty to animals effectively.
-At present, we are concerned that Government’s plans fall short.
+As we have left the EU, animals in the UK have lost that legal protection.

 Show your support on social media for getting a #BetterDealForAnimals